 Papeterie Saint-Gilles — économusée du papier

-Papeterie St-Gilles is a traditional papermaking workshop where visitors can see craftspeople producing fine cotton paper inlaid with regional leaves and flowers.
+Papeterie Saint-Gilles is a traditional papermaking workshop where visitors can see craftspeople producing fine cotton paper inlaid with regional leaves and flowers.
 This workshop, paper museum and store make up the first economuseum of paper in Canada.

 For over 20 years, Domaine Forget, a renowned music and dance academy, has welcomed students from around the world who come to perfect their skills.